catstavi/Jobava-Resume/jobavaResume.md

 +  Searching databases for appropriate speech corpora
 +  Tagging and labeling speech files using Praat
++  Implemented the use of new software (DropBox) to facilitate work between assistants

 ####UCSC Linguistics Department: *April 2011 - June 2011*
 **Tutor for Native American Languages Course**